 - Mixed Earner Unemployment Compensation (MEUC)

-Note: Federal-State Extended Duration (FED-ED) benefits will no longer be payable for weeks of unemployment after September 11.
+Note: Federal-State Extended Duration (FED-ED) benefits are no longer payable for weeks of unemployment after September 11.

 The federal government does not allow benefit payments to be made for weeks of unemployment after these programs end, even if you have a balance left on your claim.
-Certification weeks eligible for payment before the end of these programs will be processed.
-This includes weeks eligible for conditional payments.
+Any pending payments for weeks of unemployment before the expiration of benefits will be processed retroactively if you are found eligible and did not receive conditional payments.
 You will be notified about what to expect based on your claim type.

 Note: View the following to learn more about benefits ending and other assistance programs still available: